minilux-org/minilux/README.md

 This installs `minilux` to `/usr/bin`, allowing you to run scripts directly with a shebang.

+**Important** to build on mac, edit the Makefile and change the path to /usr/local/bin

 To uninstall run ```make uninstall``

 ### Rebuild